Nemin32/Nemin32.github.io/_drafts/fanfic.md

 carvings glowed with a faint blue light.
 In a sudden flash of light they were violently torn to pieces by some invisible force and cast into the fire.

 "They died by my own hands.
-The brightest minds of our revolution.
+The brightest minds of our revolution, perhaps even our generation.
 They were smart enough that I'm convinced, had they not chosen this path, we'd be living in utopia.

 "Despite what those accursed newspapers said about me, I've never murdered any of my kin before that moment.
 But this... this was too much.
 I felt like my eyes were opening for the first time.
 I glanced at the mutilated corpse of that businessman lying on the ground, his blood mixing with my former friends'.
 He probably got rich and fat from our suffering, but did he have a choice?
 Was it truly everyone's fault equally?
-Was this truly the other way?
+Was this truly the only way?
 I could not believe that anymore.

 "As I stumbled out of the room, I couldn't help but feel lost.
 I knew if I returned to my followers, they would ask me to lead them.
 I did not feel like a leader.
 My role was over.
 My job was to kill